This year’s TerraVita festival includes far-flung favorites, local icons and restaurants that don’t even exist yet.

 On Thursday, Oct.
 18, she’ll sit down for a Q&A with Cary cookbook author and writer Sandra Gutierrez at McIntyre’s Books in Fearrington Village.
 Tickets are $45 and include a copy of the new book.

-Hall is also cooking at the Edna Lewis tribute dinner Friday, Oct.
-19 at Fearrington Village in Pittsboro, where Lewis was once the chef.
+Hall will cook at the dinner at Fearrington Village in Pittsboro, where Lewis was once the chef.
 Hall will be joined by chefs Colin Bedford of the Fearrington House, Walter Royal of the Angus Barn and Sean Fowler of Mandolin in Raleigh.
 Tickets for the dinner are $135.

 As part of the evening, James Beard award-winning author Toni Tipton-Martin will lead a panel discussion with the chefs, and photos of Lewis taken by photographer John T. Hill will be on display.